whotracksme/whotracks.me/blog/tracking_and_ux.md

-virtual self turns into a real person: Profile pictures from social networks reveal the visual appearance, location sharing exposes home and workplace, and shopping behaviour hint at personal preferences.
+virtual self turns into a real person: Profile pictures from social networks reveal the visual appearance, location sharing exposes home and workplace, and shopping behavior hint at personal preferences.
 All this happens without the awareness of the user—the user experience on the surface does not reveal the operating network of trackers underneath